 Average Weather in Seattle Washington, United States

-In Seattle, the temperature typically varies from 37°F to 79°F over the course of the year, and is rarely below 28°F or above 88°F.
+In Seattle, the summers are short, warm, dry, and partly cloudy and the winters are chilly, wet, and mostly cloudy.
+Over the course of the year, the temperature typically varies from 37°F to 79°F and is rarely below 28°F or above 88°F.

 Average High and Low Temperature